wilfredinni/python-cheatsheet/docs/cheatsheet/basics.md

 ---
-title: Basics - Python Cheatsheet
+title: Python Basics - Python Cheatsheet
 description: The basics of python.
 We all need to start somewhere, so how about doing it here.
 ---